The Invisible Woman (1940 film): Production

-Maria Montez is among the cast, in her first film role.
+Billed 12th in the cast list, Maria Montez plays one of Grawley's models, alongside Virginia Bruce.
+This was her second film appearance, following Boss of Bullion City, a Johnny Mack Brown western, released nine months earlier.

 Reception

 The film was nominated for the 14th Academy Awards for Special Effects.
 (At the time, the category embraced photographic and sound effects.)
-The photographic effects were by John Fulton and the sound effects by John Hall.
+The photographic effects were by John P. Fulton and the sound effects by John Hall.
 I Wanted Wings won the Oscar for Special Effects.

 At the time of its release, this film was considered slightly risqué because much is made of the fact that the heroine, though invisible, is naked during much of the action.

 On its release, The Invisible Woman grossed a total of just under $660,000.
 Universal followed it with Invisible Agent on July 31, 1942.

 Theodore Strauss of The New York Times called the film "silly, banal and repetitious ...
 The script is as creaky as a two-wheeled cart and were it not for the fact that John Barrymore is taking a ride in it we hate to think what The Invisible Woman might have turned out to be".
 Variety called it "good entertainment for general audiences".
 Film Daily called it "laugh-packed", "brightly dialogued" and "a lot of fun".
 Harrison's Reports declared it "a pretty good comedy for the masses ... but it does not offer anything new to those who saw the other pictures in which the character became invisible".
 John Mosher of The New Yorker wrote: "The old stunt is still good, yet it's not used to much advantage here ...
 In fact, this is the feeblest example so far of that stunt which the camera can so easily make funny".